 How we rank

-Every fee and leverage figure below comes from PerpFinder's canonical venue dataset, the same source behind our fees hub and comparison tools.
+Every fee and leverage figure in this ranking comes from PerpFinder's canonical venue dataset, the same source behind our fees hub and comparison tools.
 Rankings weigh liquidity and volume durability, all-in trading costs, market range, and how each venue handled stress.
 Live volume and open interest move daily; check the open interest dashboard for current numbers rather than trusting any static article, including this one.

 What changed on Arbitrum since 2025